 Figure 3. capture rates are changing differently for different ecological groups of bird species including: A) primary diet; B) body size; C) primary habitat occupied; and D) habitat breadth.
 In all cases, all groups were found to share the decrease in capture rates of 2.8% (95% CI: 0.9-4.7%) per year.

-Appendix 1 General format of GLMM models in R using glmmTMB.
+Appendix 1: General format of GLMM models in R using glmmTMB.
 Capture rate was modeled as a function of time and habitat type with random intercepts and random slopes for each species nested within each habitat.
 We compared different distributions, including Poisson, negative binomial, zero-inflated Poisson, zero-inflated negative binomial, and the negative binomial distribution with and without an autoregressive correlation structure.
 Based on AIC (Akaike 1974), the negative binomial model with autoregressive correlation structure performed best.

 TODO: